joangarme/AI4Devs-finalproject/backlog/Epic 1: User Management & Authentication/US1.1-account-registration-tasks.md

 - [ ] UserRegisterRequest model with email and password fields
 - [ ] UserRegisterResponse model with user info (excluding password)
-- [ ] EmailVerificationRequest model
+- [ ] UserLoginRequest model with email and password fields
 - [ ] Proper typing for all fields

 #### Testing Requirements